FactorialCoin/FCC/README.md

 put perl/site/lib into your Perl's /site/lib directory.

-Dowload the FCC Wallet and/or Node from this github repository and start them with perl.
+Dowload the FCC Wallet and/or Node from the github repository and start them with perl.
+Only the Installer containce the Wallet and Node start scripts for all available Os's.
 <hr>

 May the FCC take you down the rabbithole, say hello to Alice from me!